 - Experiencing physical or sexual abuse early in life

-- Frequent changes of caregivers, such as while in the foster care system or being adopted
+- Frequent changes in caregivers, such as while in the foster care system or being adopted

 - Being targeted by multiple perpetrators, such as bullying or recurring sexual assault